dwang53/WaxLakeDelta_openTelemac_model/README.md

 - **Hydrodynamic Simulation**: Utilizes Telemac2D to model water flow dynamics.
 - **Sediment Transport**: Employs GAIA for simulating erosion and deposition processes.
 - **Implementations**: This model implemented De Leeuw et al. (2020) entrainment relation to model both sand and mud entrainments.
 Eco-geomorphic zones are also implemented along with Baptist vegetation resistance relations to model the complex flow over the wetland and river network.
-- **Delta Evolution**: Models the long-term evolution of river deltas under different scenarios.
+- **High-Resolution Delta Evolution Model**: Models the long-term evolution of river deltas under different scenarios.
+The resolution used in this model is around 10m over the entire study domain (~2000 sq. km).
+It is run on the NSF Flagship supercomputer Frontera.

 ## Installation